LucasIsasmendi/portfolio/books/mind/deep-work.md

 Proceeding through the steps described earlier requires that you focus your attention, again and again, on a clear target.
 Like a muscle responding to weights, this will strengthen your general ability to concentrate—allowing you to go deeper with more ease.

 ## R4 Drain The Shallows
+In the summer of 2007, the software company 37signals (now called Basecamp) launched an experiment: They shortened their workweek from five days to four: When you have fewer hours you usually spend them more wisely.
+The company gave its employees the entire month of June off to work deeply on their own projects.
+If you not only eliminate shallow work, but also replace this recovered time with more of the deep alternative, not only will the business continue to function; it can become more successful.

+Deep work is exhausting because it pushes you toward the limit of your abilities.
+Limited to four hours.
+Shallow work is inevitable, but you must keep it confined to a point where it doesn’t impede your ability to take full advantage of the deeper efforts that ultimately determine your impact.

+### Schedule Every Minute of Your Day
+When you’re done scheduling your day, every minute should be part of a block.
+You have, in effect, given every minute of your workday a job.
+Now as you go through your day, use this schedule to guide you.
+Your goal is not to stick to a given schedule at all costs; it’s instead to maintain, at all times, a thoughtful say in what you’re doing with your time going forward: “What makes sense for me to do with the time that remains?”

+Without structure, it’s easy to allow your time to devolve into the shallow.
+Deep work habit requires you to treat your time with respect.
+Decide in advance what you’re going to do with every minute of your workday.

+### Quantify the Depth of Every Activity
+An advantage of scheduling your day is that you can determine how much time you’re actually spending in shallow activities.

+### Ask Your Boss for a Shallow Work Budget
+settle on a specific answer, try to stick to this budget.
+This limit frees up space for significant amounts of deep effort on a consistent basis.
+Without these numbers, it’s difficult for an entrepreneur to say no to any opportunity that might generate some positive return.

+### Finish Your Work by Five Thirty (fixed-schedule + time-management)
+fixed-schedule productivity, as I fix the firm goal of not working past a certain time, then work backward to find productivity strategies that allow me to satisfy this declaration.
+Nagpal set a limit of fifty hours a week and worked backward to determine what rules and habits were needed to satisfy this constraint.
+She, in other words, deployed fixed-schedule productivity.

+In addition to carefully guarding my obligations, I’m incredibly conscientious about managing my time.
+Because my time is limited each day, I cannot afford to allow a large deadline to creep up on me, or a morning to be wasted on something trivial, because I didn’t take a moment to craft a smart plan.

+Fixed-schedule productivity is a meta-habit that’s simple to adopt but broad in its impact.

+### Become Hard to Reach
+“we are slowly eroding our ability to explain—in a careful, complex way—why it is so wrong for us to complain, resist, or redesign our workdays so that they are manageable.”

+#### Tip #1: Make People Who Send You E-mail Do More Work
+- email filters: “I’ll only respond to those proposals that are a good match for my schedule and interests.”
+- FAQ section
+- pay a fee

+#### Tip #2: Do More Work When You Send or Reply to E-mails
+What is the project represented by this message, and what is the most efficient (in terms of messages generated) process for bringing this project to a successful conclusion?
+It is the process-centric approach to e-mail, and it’s designed to minimize both the number of e-mails you receive and the amount of mental clutter they generate.
+They require that you spend more time thinking about your messages before you compose them.

+#### Tip #3: Don’t Respond
+“Develop the habit of letting small bad things happen.
+If you don’t, you’ll never find time for the life-changing big things.”